AgentFlounder/TakeAction/README.md

 Look for tasks to volunteer for at https://mobilize.us

-Try to meet folks IRL if you can, to deepen the connections & support.
+Try to meet folks IRL if you can, to make connections & expand support for each other.
 You can search for local groups protesting or supporting your top issues.

 Look up your local chapter of Indivisible and other resistance organizations. https://indivisible.org/